 It is the latest chapter in the ongoing controversy over the alleged link between talcum powder and cancer.
 The lawsuit — filed on behalf of more than 50 women in St. Louis — is among more than 5,000 talc-related claims against J&J.

 Most of the lawsuits blame the company’s talc products for causing women to develop ovarian cancer, but previous lawsuits link talc to mesothelioma, a rare cancer caused almost exclusively by exposure to asbestos.

 In 2016, a Los Angeles Superior Court jury awarded Philip Depoian $18 million against talc supplier Whittaker, Clark & Daniels.
 It remains the largest verdict for mesothelioma linked to talcum powder.

 The St. Louis-based lawsuit against J&J alleges talc used in the company’s products “is not now, nor has it ever been, free from asbestos and asbestiform fibers.”

 The U.S. Food and Drug Administration (FDA) requires testing to ensure talcum powder products are asbestos free.

 In the lawsuit, J& J supplied documents showing tests of its talc dating back to 1972, finding no traces of asbestos.
-But federal regulations on talcum powder didn’t exist until 1973.

 A statement on the company’s website reads: “Since the 1970s, talc used in consumer products has been required to be asbestos-free, so JOHNSON’S talc products do not contain asbestos, a substance classified as cancer-causing.
 JOHNSON’S Baby Powder products contain only U.S. Pharmacopeia (USP) grade talc, which meets the highest quality, purity and compliance standards.”